-- 12.1.1 Staff members shall be familiar with exit locations and emergency procedures, including use of fire extinguishers and laser shutdown procedures. - 12.1.2 Emergency services organizations shall be made aware of location and hazards of lasers. - 12.1.3 Facility emergency response personnel shall be familiar with emergency shutdown procedures for the laser(s).
+- 12.1.1 Staff members shall be trained and knowledgeable in exit locations and emergency procedures, including use of fire extinguishers and laser shutdown procedures. - 12.1.2 Emergency services organizations shall be made aware of location and hazards of lasers. - 12.1.3 Facility emergency response personnel shall be familiar with emergency shutdown procedures for the laser(s).